Malaysia's FGV to pick auditor to assess forced labour accusation

-KUALA LUMPUR, June 18 (Reuters) - Malaysia's FGV Holdings Bhd (FGVH.KL) will appoint an independent auditor to assess its operations for signs of forced labour on the advice of U.S. Customs, the company told the stock exchange on Friday, with a report expected eight months later.
+KUALA LUMPUR (Reuters) - Malaysia’s FGV Holdings Bhd will appoint an independent auditor to assess its operations for signs of forced labour on the advice of U.S. Customs, the company told the stock exchange on Friday, with a report expected eight months later.

 In September, the U.S. Customs and Border Protection (CBP) banned imports from the world’s largest producer of crude palm oil over accusations of forced labour.